raduSa/LetsGoGambling/README.md

 \Leftrightarrow n > - \frac {\ln {\frac {1 - \alpha}{2}} * 6.25}{2 * \epsilon ^ 2} \approx 1153
 $$
 # Bet sizing

-Since losing the bet means losing the entire wager, we use can use the following formula given by the Kelly criterion:
+Since losing the bet means losing the entire wager, we can use the following formula given by the Kelly criterion:

 $$
 f^* = p - \frac{p}{q}
 $$

-p is the probability of winning, q = 1 - p and b is the proportion of the bet gained for a win
+- p is the probability of winning
+- q = 1 - p
+- b is the proportion of the bet gained for a win

 In this case, we would have a random variable that looks like this: